Tariq Ahmad, MD, FAAP

 Lisa Norlander, MD

-Lisa started volunteering at Camp De Los Niños while still in medical school over 10 years ago.
+Lisa started volunteering at Camp De Los Niños while still in medical school in 2007.
 In the time that she has been involved with camp, she has been inspired by both the campers and the dedicated staff.
-Over the past few years, she has had the opportunity to expand her involvement with DYF and volunteer at Bearskin Meadows as well as at most of the year-round programs.
+She has had the opportunity to expand her involvement with DYF and volunteer at Bearskin Meadow as well as at most of the year-round programs.
+Lisa was also the medical staff on the Altitude 14,505 program in 2019 where a group of teens with T1D successfully summited Mt.
+Whitney.
 When Lisa is not at camp she works as an emergency room physician in a variety of hospitals in California.
 Lisa also works part time at Stanford in the Pediatric Endocrine Department helping with closed-loop and artificial pancreas clinical trials.

 Maureen McGrath, MS, PNP-BC, BC-ADM